ibexa/documentation-developer/docs/releases/updating_ez_platform.md

 **1.3** Prepare for pulling changes

-??? note "Adding `sort-packages` option when updating from <`1.7.9, 1.13.5, 2.2.4, 2.3.3, 2.4.0`"
+??? note "Adding `sort-packages` option when updating from <1.7.9, 1.13.5, 2.2.4, 2.3.3, 2.4.0"

-    To reduce number of conflicts in the future [EZP-29835](https://jira.ez.no/browse/EZP-29835) added a setting to composer to make it sort packages listed in `composer.json`.
-If you don't already do this you should prepare for this update to make it more clear whcih changes you introduce.
+    To reduce the number of conflicts in the future, [EZP-29835](https://jira.ez.no/browse/EZP-29835) adds a setting to Composer to make it sort packages listed in `composer.json`.
+If you don't already do this, you should prepare for this update to make it clearer which changes you introduce.

-    Assuming you have installed packages on your installation (`composer install`), do the follwong steps:
+    Assuming you have installed packages on your installation (`composer install`), do the following steps:

-    1. Add [sort-packages](https://getcomposer.org/doc/06-config.md#sort-packages) in `composer.json`'s `config` section as shown in highlighted line:
+    1. Add [sort-packages](https://getcomposer.org/doc/06-config.md#sort-packages) to the `config` section in `composer.json` as shown in the highlighted line:

     ``` json hl_lines="3"
     "config": {
         "bin-dir": "bin",